gcazin/x-memes/MAINTENANCE-NOTICE.md

-This mod accepts bug fixes, compatibility fixes, and translation updates from the community.
+This mod accepts features, bug fixes, compatibility fixes, and translation updates from the community.